 Valuation is often one of the most important factor in a business or company share sale.
 If you price your business or company way too high, your business may not sell.
 If you place it too low, you are short changing yourself.
+Sometimes disputing parties could not agree on a price, for example in marital disputes or shareholder disputes, and that is where we come in to help provide independent and fair advice.

 The uses of valuation can be split into 3 major categories – transaction based valuations, regulatory and administrative and disputes resolution.